CoFlows/CoFlows-CE/docs/M.md

 M Set
 ===

-The **M** set is a NoSQL database in the **QuantApp.Kernel** environment. **M** can handle any object serialisable into JSON and ensures the objects in the set are replicated across all it's subscribers.
+The **M** set is a persistent and distributed list in the **QuantApp.Kernel** environment. **M** can handle any object serialisable into JSON and ensures the objects in the set are replicated across all it's subscribers.

-Data can be queried through LINQ like predicats.
+Data can be queried through LINQ like predicates.
 A few examples follow:

-NOTE: JAVA ENTRY IN BASE

 ## C# Example
     using QuantApp.Kernel;